 A teenager might need some form of pre-workout to build muscle and strength, improve athletic endurance, achieve their fitness goals, and do well in any sports they compete in.

-Although these products are definitely not required for them, and most teens can perfectly go without them, sometimes, a teenager might require an extra boost to throw harder, run faster, and jump higher.
+Although these products are not required for them, and most teens can perfectly go without them, sometimes, a teenager might need an extra boost to throw harder, run faster, and jump higher.

 A pre-workout formula might give them more energy before a workout, allowing them to train more effectively and achieve their athletic goals.